Libs of TikTok: Harassment and threats

 In September 2022, Libs of TikTok claimed that workshops for transgender youth and their families run by the American healthcare company Kaiser Permanente were being held "without parental consent" despite the workshops being designed for both children and parents.
 Also in September 2022, a tea shop in Salt Lake City reported receiving "an endless barrage of harassment" after Libs of TikTok's Instagram account reposted a video featuring a young girl dancing with a drag queen inside the tea shop.

 On September 23, 2022, a two-minute video of Dr. Katherine Gast (co-director at the University of Wisconsin-Madison's UW Health gender services program) describing gender-affirming surgeries was reposted by Libs of TikTok with the caption: "Gast happily describes some of the "gender affirming" surgeries she offers to adolescents including vaginoplasties, phalloplasties, and double mastectomies."
 In an emailed response to NBC News, Libs of TikTok stood by her characterization of doctors who work in transgender healthcare.
 Although Gast does not perform genital surgery on minors, she does perform mastectomies (also known as "top surgery") in some cases for older teenagers after evaluations by mental health care professionals and doctors, and with parental consent.
 The original tweet by Libs of TikTok received almost half a million views, one of eight in a thread about Gast and her patients.
 Senator Ted Cruz tweeted: "She does this to children.
 Sterilizes & mutilates them.
 Before they are old enough to consent."
 Gast and her family were doxxed and her clinic has received "harassing phone calls".

 In April 2024, over forty Planet Fitness establishments throughout the United States received bomb threats after Libs of TikTok posted that a customer was banned for photographing a transgender woman while she used the women's room.
 In August 2025, Libs of TikTok falsely claimed that Connecticut state representative Corey Paris had doxxed Immigration and Customs Enforcement agents, resulting in racist threats against him.

 After analyzing Libs of TikTok's online activity in April 2022 through November 2022, a counter-extremism research group named "Task Force Butler Institute" estimated Raichik singled out a specific event, location or person over 280 times, resulting in 66 incidents of harassment or threats against her targets.

+In the aftermath of the killings of Renée Good and Alex Pretti by federal agents, Libs of TikTok doxxed individuals who criticized immigration authorities or expressed sympathy for Good or Pretti, "in a seeming attempt to punish them, either by public harassment or professional retaliation".